MICHIGAN’S BEST UBER ACCIDENT LAWYERS

 Is the only multi-state practice in the United States tailored to prosecuting claims involving Uber and Lyft accidents.
 It is crucial to retain an experienced and knowledgable Uber accident lawyer since Uber accidents can be much more complex.

 Can I File a Lawsuit against the Driver for my Uber Accident?

-You may be able to pursue a personal injury claim to sue the driver of the Uber vehicle if the driver was negligent in the operation of the Uber, leading to your injuries.
+You may be able to pursue a personal injury claim in Michigan to sue the driver of the Uber vehicle if the driver was negligent in the operation of the Uber, leading to your injuries.
 You may be entitled to compensation if you were injured whether you were a passenger of the Uber or a third person driver or passenger involved in the car accident.